cockpit-project/cockpit/bots/README.md

 Test images are refreshed automatically once per week, and even if the last refresh has failed, the machines wait one week before trying again.

-If you want the machines to refresh the fedora-24 image immediately, run image-trigger like so:
+If you want the machines to refresh the fedora-atomic image immediately, run image-trigger like so:

-    $ bots/image-trigger fedora-24
+    $ bots/image-trigger fedora-atomic

 ### Creating new images for a pull request

 If as part of some new feature you need to change the content of some or all images, you can ask the machines to create those images.

-If you want to have a new fedora-24 image for pull request #1234, add a bullet point to that pull request's description like so, and add the "bot" label to the pull request.
+If you want to have a new fedora-atomic image for pull request #1234, add a bullet point to that pull request's description like so, and add the "bot" label to the pull request.

-    * [ ] image-refresh fedora-24
+    * [ ] image-refresh fedora-atomic

 The machines will post comments to the pull request about their progress and at the end there will be links to commits with the new